Extended String Module

 - integer, version1 greater than version2 returns

-, version numbers are equal returns0
+1, version1 less than version2 returns-1, version numbers are equal returns0

 - integer, version1 greater than version2 returns